bootdotdev/curriculum/README.md

 This is a living roadmap for [Boot.dev's free-to-audit computer science program for backend developers.](https://boot.dev)

-## FAQ

-### Where is the HTML, CSS & React?

-**This is not a front-end program.** That said, we've had front-end engineers who still complete soem of the courses and projects for the sake of learning the computer science content.
-We have no immediate plans for purely front-end technologies in this curriculum.

-### Can I skip ahead?

-**You shouldn't skip ahead unless you really know what you are doing**.
-Some people are comfortable skipping the first course, "Learn Python" because it is for beginners.
-Almost nothing else should be skipped because the rest of the content builds upon itself.

-### Do I need to take the courses in the Python, JavaScript and Go languages?

-For now, yes. **Learning several programming languages is critical to your success.** It's not nearly as hard to pick up a second programming language after you're familiar with your first one, yet it offers many benefits.
-You can [read more here](https://blog.boot.dev/education/learn-multiple-programming-languages) if you're skeptical.

-### Should I get started even though the program is not "complete"?

-**Yes you should get started - this program will always be improving and never be "complete".** This curriculum will never be "complete" in the same sense the YouTube will never be "complete" - there is new content all the time.
-We care deeply about the quality of this program and will always be improving and adding to it.

-### Will Boot.dev help me find my first job?

-**We help you prepare for your first development job, but we won't match you with a company**.
-We go one step further than universities.
-We provide education that teaches you how to become a backend developer and education about how to find a job.
-That said, we don't actually do the "finding" for you.

-### Is Boot.dev free?

-The first two chapters of every course are completely free, and the entire curriculum is free to *read*.
-We call this read-only mode "sandbox mode".
-In sandbox mode, you won't be able to pass off assignments without [becoming a patron](https://boot.dev/pricing) to support ongoing development.
 ## The Roadmap of Courses and Projects

 ### 1. Learn programming and CS basics